 Another area where the government heavily relies on feasibility studies is PPP.
 If you’re planning to venture into a Public Private Partnership with Kenya, you’ll be required to submit an in-depth feasibility study for your proposed construction project.

 (Check out this detailed guide for building developers seeking to capitalize on Kenya’s PPP framework.)

 It’s worth noting, however, construction feasibility studies are not exclusive to NGOs and government agencies.
 Even private developers are now engaging feasibility study companies in Kenya to provide insights into the viability of various construction ventures.

 If you haven’t noticed already, the stakes in Kenya’s real estate market have changed quite considerably in recent years.
 Industry reports suggest that real estate investments no longer guarantee high returns.

 In particular, things have been tough for small to large-scale properties that were blindly developed based on market assumptions.

-It’s this realization that has inspired strategic real estate developers to change tack and work closely with feasibility study consultants.
-At least then they get to safeguard their returns through well-calculated moves that are based on accurate market insights.
+It’s this realization that has inspired strategic real estate companies to change tack and work closely with feasibility study consultants.
+At least then, they get to safeguard their real estate returns in Kenya through well-calculated moves that are based on accurate market insights.